JuliaSpaceMissionDesign/Ephemerides.jl/README.md

 ## Current Limitations
 - The supported JPL binary SPK/PCK segments are limited to: type 1, 2, 3, 8, 12, 21.
 - Binary INPOP kernels are not supported.
-- Acceleration and jerk computations are unavailable for SPK segments of type 1 and 21.
+- Acceleration and jerk computations are natively unavailable for SPK segments of type 1 and 21, but can be computed with Automatic Differentiation of the position and velocity components.

 ## Documentation
 For further information on this package please refer to the [stable documentation](https://juliaspacemissiondesign.github.io/Ephemerides.jl/stable/)